 It seems like it would be a total no-brainer… but it’s not.
 In fact, when it comes to growing vegetables, improper watering is one of the biggest mistakes that newbies make.

-Yep, it can be a struggle!
-But don’t worry, I’m going to break it all down for you, and make it easy to get it right every time!
+Yep, it can be a struggle, but don’t worry!
+In this guide for watering vegetable plants, I’m going to break it all down for you, and make it easy to get it right every time!

 Watering A Vegetable Garden